-Whiplash symptoms often greatly improve or disappear within one to four weeks.
+Whiplash symptoms often greatly improve or disappear within a few days to weeks.
 It may take longer for symptoms to completely disappear and some people experience some pain and neck stiffness for months after a whiplash injury.

 Not sure what to do next?